jiangwenyuan/nuster/README.md

 ### name

 Define a name for this rule.

-It will be used in cache manager API, it does not have to be unique, but it might be a good idea to make it unique.
-Rules with the same name are treated as one.
+Must be globally unique since v5.

 ### key KEY